Freddie Aguilar: Romantic relationships and children

 Aguilar has been with four women throughout his life.
 Aguilar married Marilyn Angelo in Olongapo.
 However this marriage was void since the priest did not have an appropriate license.
 After his voided union with Angelo, Aguilar married Josephine Queipo in London but later separated in 1997.
 The marriage lasted for 22 years until Aguilar divorced Queipo.
 In the late 1990s, Aguilar became the boyfriend of then-17 year old Antonette Martinez.
 At age 19, Martinez married Aguilar in Las Vegas in 2000.
 They divorced after five years.

 Throughout his life, Aguilar fathered six children with three different women.
 Four of them are with Queipo.
 This includes Maegan who became a rock singer in the 1990s.

 On October 17, 2013, Aguilar openly admitted, in spite of controversy that followed, that he was in a relationship with a 16-year-old girl, Jovie Gatdula Albao (Muslim name: Sittie Mariam), with plans to marry and even have children, as Albao insisted she was willing to have a baby.

-On November 22, 2013, Aguilar, under Islamic rites, married Albao in Buluan, Maguindanao.
+On November 22, 2013, Aguilar, under Islamic rites, married Albao in Buluan in present-day Maguindanao del Sur.
 Aguilar had converted to Islam six months prior to these reports, so that he could wed his then 16-year-old girlfriend under the Muslim Family Code of the Philippines.